python/cpython/Doc/library/os.rst

 .. function:: fstatvfs(fd)

    Return information about the filesystem containing the file associated with file descriptor *fd*, like :func:`statvfs`.
-From Python 3.3, this is equivalent to ``os.statvfs(fd)``.
+As of Python 3.3, this is equivalent to ``os.statvfs(fd)``.

    Availability: Unix.